Even though I clearly hear #YesALLWomen and #NotOkay, I feel alone.

-I am alone when I am the only one with greying hair at large events back home, even among women the same age, or much, much older.
+I am alone when I am the only one with greying hair at large events back home, even among women the same age, and those much older.

 I am alone when I have to explain to my sons that they can’t respond physically to their frustration or anger in my proximity because of our gender difference.

-I am alone last summer when the ferry captain asks if he can have a hug too, and taken off guard, and wanting to be friendly, oblige, and I’m not sure, but I’m pretty sure, did I just feel his hand brush across my ass; he did?; and I am appalled, not because of his hand, but because I say nothing, and mostly because I obliged his request, and because I don’t know why.
+I was alone last summer when the ferry captain asked if he could have a hug too, and taken off guard, and wanting to be friendly, Ioblige, and I’m not sure, but I’m pretty sure, and of course, I’m sure: he just brushed his hand across my ass.

 I was alone last night when I sat on the couch, by myself, and watched as the first woman candidate for President of the United States took the stage across from a man who bragged about sexual assault.

 I was alone when no one else in my house sensed how important this moment was, or how personal it was.